Piotr1215/generate-k8s-yaml/README.md

 - Go
 - TypeScript

+Please note that the image is pretty big given all the tools installed.

 ## How to use

 With the tools pre-installed you can experiment with different ways to generate Kubernetes YAML.